All About The Memories

 drafted to stand in for Daire on bass and ended up staying on, switching

-back to guitar, when founding member Colm Harpur left the band at the end of the
+back to guitar, when founding member Colm Harpur left the band to

 As the seventies progressed, the band continued